Why You Should Have an Exit Strategy

-An exit plan can help you achieve a higher valuation by ensuring that your business is ready to be sold or merged with another company.
+A business exit strategy can help you achieve a higher valuation by ensuring that your company is ready to be sold or merged with another company.
 Here are some of the ways that an exit plan can help you maximise your business valuation:

 a) Preparation is key